kirandeepkaurkiran64-sys/Induction_response/README.md

 ## Day 8 (8th August 2025)
 #### 9:00 to 10:30
 ### BEEE Lecture by Prof. Simranjeet Kaur
+Mam started the syllabus of physics with terminology and get us freash through 12th syllabus
 #### 10:30 to 11:30
 ### Lecture by Prof. Jaswant Singh

 #### 11:30 to 12:00
 ### Lecture by Seniors related to proficiency test